Housing at Smith College: Carrie Lee and housing integration

 Cromwell, whose interest in Smith College affairs continued after her graduation in 1900, and who had met Lee while visiting family in New Bedford, wrote to then Smith College president, Marion LeRoy Burton to protest Lee's treatment.
 President Burton insisted the decision had been made in accordance with housing precedents.
 Although this first letter met with little sympathy from the college's administration, Cromwell's second letter to Jessie Fauset, a high school teacher with close connections to the newly founded National Association for the Advancement of Colored People (NAACP), yielded some progress.
-In October 1913, Jessie Fauset wrote to Joel Spingarn, who was deeply involved with the NAACP, explaining Lee's situation.
-Spingarn eventually made a trip to Northampton, MA to investigate the charges.
+In October 1913, Fauset wrote to Joel Spingarn, who was deeply involved with the NAACP, explaining Lee's situation.
+Spingarn eventually made a trip to Northampton to investigate the charges.
 Meanwhile, Moorfield Storey, founding president of the NAACP, wrote to President Burton promising action should the charges against Smith prove credible.

 Thanks to this pressure from NAACP officials, as well as a threat of resignation over the incident from Smith Trustee Ruth Bowles Baldwin, President Burton and the Board of Trustees chose to reconsider their decision to exclude Lee from campus housing.
 Lee was assigned a room in Albright House, then considered one of the most desirable houses.
 Lee's case became a precedent that allowed African-American women at Smith the same privilege of campus housing as their white counterparts.